Abdullah-Khan-53145/smart-health-prediction-system/README.md

 - Install Node js if its is not installed already

-Open CMD where you want to clone the project & run the following commands
+Open CMD where you want to run the project & run the following commands

 First Step: